 Teaching: WS 2275G Heterosexualities.
 WS 2283G Desiring Women

-Teaching: WS 2161B Women and Popular Culture, WS 2163A Sex Education
+Teaching: GSWS 2161B Women and Popular Culture, GSWS 2163A Sex Education

 Research Interests / Specializations: Queer theory, queer history, Holocaust and genocide studies, intergenerational trauma, history of the AIDS epidemic, pop culture.

 Biography: Jacob (they/them/their) is a Ph.D. candidate completing a collaborative degree in Gender, Sexuality, and Women's Studies as well as Transitional Justice and Post-Conflict Reconstruction..
 Jacob's dissertation is an examination of non-normative sexualities and intergenerational trauma.
 Their dissertation is entitled: "Queer(ing) Post-Holocaust Experiences: An Oral History of LGBTQ+ Children of Holocaust Survivors."

 Teaching: GSWS 1023F Gay Life and Culture in the 21st Century

 Research Interests / Specializations: Trans Studies, Popular Music Studies, Queer Theory

 Teaching: GSWS 2274F Intro to Transgender Studies